-The accompanying interim condensed financial statements of IRADIMED CORPORATION ("IRADIMED", the "Company", "we", "our") have been prepared pursuant to the rules and regulations of the SEC.
+The accompanying interim condensed financial statements of IRADIMED CORPORATION ("IRADIMED", the "Company", "we", "our") have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally presented in annual financial statements prepared in accordance with U.S. generally accepted accounting principles ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
 The interim financial information is unaudited, but reflects all normal adjustments that are, in the opinion of management, necessary for the fair presentation of our financial position, results of operations and cash flows for the interim periods presented.
-Operating results for the three months ended March 31, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022.
+Operating results for the three and nine months ended September 30, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022, and other interim periods, or future years or periods.

-The accompanying interim condensed financial statements should be read with the financial statements and related footnotes to financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
+The accompanying interim condensed financial statements should be read in conjunction with the financial statements and related footnotes to financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021.
 The accounting policies followed in the preparation of these interim condensed financial statements, except as described in Note 1, are consistent in all material respects with those described in Note 1 of our Form 10-K.

-We operate in one reportable segment which is the development, manufacture and sale of MRI compatible medical devices, related accessories, disposables and service for use by hospitals and acute care facilities during MRI procedures.
+We operate in one reportable segment which is the development, manufacture and sale of Magnetic Resonance Imaging ("MRI") compatible medical devices, related accessories, disposables and service for use primarily by hospitals and acute care facilities during MRI procedures.